Leren Koffie Zetten Op De Espresso Machine!

 This principle also works when preparing espresso .

-A coffee scale or programmable electric coffee grinder is super useful for this!
+A coffee scale or programmable electric coffee grinder is super handy for this!
 This way you always know how many grams go into your filter basket and you get a more consistent espresso preparation.

 The standard amount of water for 1 espresso is approximately 30 ml and for a double espresso (doppio) 60 ml.